Ä¢¹½ÊÓÆµ

 Setting & Lifestyle

-As is often the case in a small city, Grand Saline doesn't have a public transportation system that people use for their commute.
+Grand Saline is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics